zhuochun/zhuochun.github.io/_posts/2013/2013-06-10-how-to-undo-in-git.markdown

 {% highlight bash %}
 # discard all changes in a file (not staged)
 $ git checkout -- <file>
+# discard all modified files in workspac
+$ git clean
 {% endhighlight %}

 ## Change last commit